edthorman/mirantis/docs/getting-started.md

 This machine can reside in different contexts and connect with hosts several different ways, depending on the infrastructure and services at your disposal.

 Your deployer machine must be able to communicate with your hosts on their IP addresses, using several ports.
 Depending on your infrastructure and security requirements, this can be relatively simple to achieve for evaluation clusters.
-See [Networking Considerations](#networking-considerations), below.
+See [Networking Considerations](#networking-considerations) for more.

 ### Plan and configure your hosts